rusd80/andersen-devops/Homework_03/README.md

 - `ss` - is a tool that is used for displaying network socket related information on a Linux system.
 The tool displays more detailed information that the netstat command which is used for displaying active socket connections.

+### Tasks:
+- create README.md and describe how tu use your script
+- script parses PID or process name as argument
+- number of output lines supposed to be defined by user
+- script shows other connection states as defined by user (listening, established, wait)
+- script displays clear error messages
+- script doesn't depend on launch privileges, it displays a warning

+#### Optional tasks:

+- script displays the number of connections to each organization
+- script allows you to get other data from the whois output
+- script can work with ss, uses other command-line utils

 ### Manual
-Download script and run it.
-You should specify process name or PID as the script argument.
+Download `script.sh` and run it.
+You are supposed to specify process name or PID as the script argument.
 Run this script as root to see more details.

 usage:
 ./script.sh [options] <process>